Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Experimental Details

-This subsection presents the details for the experiments in~\Cref{sec:mitigation}. \paragraph{Experimental details of random sampling.}In~\Cref{fig:410-syn-sub-loss}, we train all models from scratch on the mixture of FineWeb-Edu and SynBio-1.28M using the cosine learning rate schedule with a peak value of $10^{-3}$.
+\paragraph{Experimental Details of Random Subsampling.} In~\Cref{fig:410-syn-sub-loss}, we train all models from scratch on the mixture of FineWeb-Edu and SynBio-1.28M using the cosine learning rate schedule with a peak value of $10^{-3}$.
 In~\Cref{fig:410-wiki-sub,fig:1b-syn-sub}, following~\citet{zhu2024deepseekcoder}, we continually pre-train intermediate checkpoints of Pythia models.
 This strategy allows us to use a larger learning rate without experiencing extreme loss spikes.
 Specifically, we continually pre-train 410M and 1B Pythia models from their respective 100k-step checkpoint with a constant learning rate of $8.7\times 10^{-5}$, which corresponds to the original learning rate used at step 100k in the Pythia model training.